kinguinltdhk/Kinguin-eCommerce-API/features/OrderExternalId.md

-# How to mark order with custom identifier
+# How to set custom order ID

 In order request sent `orderExternalId` field with your custom value.